kronotop/kronotop/docs/api/zmap.md

    2) "value-5"
 ```

-Clear all keys from `key-3` to end of the range:
+Clear all keys from `key-3` to the end of the range:

 ```
 127.0.0.1:5484> ZDELRANGE key-3 *